romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When working with encrypted secrets in GitHub Actions, what determines the scope of an encrypted secret?
+Q: When working with encrypted secrets in GitHub Actions, what determines the scope of an encrypted secret?
 <details><summary>Show the answer</summary><p>

 - **Whether the secret is stored at the organization level or the repository level**